 Recently, I’ve noticed that my frown lines are always present and I’ve been told if I’m not smiling I look angry.
 I’ve been hesitant about Botox because let’s face it, we’ve all heard the horror stories.

 The next day I gently washed the area and applied makeup as usual.
-I did the same for the next couple of days too.
+I chose to do the same for the next couple of days too.

 Currently, it’s been two weeks and I love the results.
 I’m actually still able to make an angry face if I want to, but it has helped relax my brow when I’m being “normal”.
-These results typically last 3-5 months and the more times it’s done the longer it lasts because the muscles are trained to relax.
+These results are said to typically last 3-5 months and the more times it’s done the longer it lasts because the muscles are trained to relax.
+So we shall see.

 If you’re thinking about Botox, then I say yes give it a try — just be sure that you go to a doctor that you trust and knows what he/she is doing.